-The helicity-resolved results in Figs. \ref{fig3}a and \ref{fig3}b reveal additional features of the RP$_W^+$ and AP$_W^+$ complexes for fractional hole filling.
-First, hole doping results in a larger blue-shift of RP$_W^+$ compared to AP$_W^+$, as also observed for charged intralayer excitons interacting with a 2D fermionic sea in ML TMDs \cite{sidler2017fermi,back2017giant,roch2019spin}.
+The helicity-resolved results in Figs. \ref{fig3}A and \ref{fig3}B reveal additional features of the RP$_W^+$ and AP$_W^+$ complexes for fractional hole filling.
+First, hole doping results in a larger blue-shift of RP$_W^+$ compared to AP$_W^+$, as also observed for excitons interacting with a 2D fermionic sea in ML TMDs \cite{sidler2017fermi,back2017giant,roch2019spin}.
 Second, the oscillator strength of the RP$_W^+$ resonance shows a non-monotonic behaviour: for small gate voltages it decreases with increasing hole doping, which can be understood as a progressive transfer of oscillator strength from the neutral exciton to the positive trion-like state as the Fermi energy moves deeper into the valence band.
 However, the RP$_W^+$ resonance regains oscillator strength for hole doping levels corresponding to $\nu \approx -1$.
-This can be attributed to the suppressed charge screening in the correlated insulating phases forming in the moir{\'e} lattice.
-For further hole doping ($\nu<-1$), RP$_W^+$ continuously quenches as the oscillator strength progressively transfers to AP$_W^+$.
-Third, upon hole doping the $\sigma^+$-polarised transitions of both RP$_W^+$ and AP$_W^+$ appear at a higher energy than their respective $\sigma^-$-polarised transitions, indicative of a positive Zeeman splitting $\Delta E$ (according to the convention $\Delta E=E^{\sigma^+}-E^{\sigma^-}$, with $E^{\sigma^{\pm}}$ the energy of the transition with $\sigma^{\pm}$ polarisation).
-This behaviour contrasts with the negative $g$-factor of neutral and charged intralayer excitons of ML WSe$_2$ based on their spin and valley configurations \cite{forste2020exciton}.
+This can be attributed to the suppressed charge screening in the correlated insulating phase forming in the moir{\'e} lattice.
+For further hole doping ($\nu<-1$), RP$_W^+$ abruptly quenches as the oscillator strength transfers to AP$_W^+$.
+Third, upon hole doping the $\sigma^+$-polarised transitions of both RP$_W^+$ and AP$_W^+$ appear at a higher energy than their respective $\sigma^-$-polarised transitions, indicative of a positive Zeeman splitting $\Delta E$ (according to the convention based on $\Delta E=E^{\sigma^+}-E^{\sigma^-}$, with $E^{\sigma^{\pm}}$ the energy of the transition with $\sigma^{\pm}$ polarisation).
+This behaviour contrasts with the negative $g$-factor of exciton-polarons in ML WSe$_2$ based on their spin and valley configurations \cite{forste2020exciton}.